aesthetic-suite/website/docs/integrations/react/api.md

 > useCss(rule: Rule, options?: RenderOptions): Rule

 Renders a low-level rule object and returns a class name.
-If passing options, be sure to memoize it to avoid unnecessary renders!
+If passing options, be sure to memoize to avoid unnecessary renders!

 ```tsx
 import { useCss } from '@aesthetic/react';